 - 7. Toiletries tend to be expensive in Paris, although they are readily available.
 For basic needs, Monoprix has almost everything but can get expensive quickly.
 The people who work in the pharmacies are very helpful for answering any specific questions about simple health situations. - 8.
 Prescription medicines.
 Anyone who needs a constant supply of prescription medicine MUST take along a supply sufficient to last the duration of the stay.
 Take a letter from your doctor explaining your condition and treatment and a copy of the prescription.
 Your insurance company may require a letter from your doctor to allow you to fill your prescription for up to six months or a year.
 Take all medication in your carry-on bag in their original containers!
 DO NOT ATTEMPT TO MAIL MEDICATION TO FRANCE!
-If your family visits Paris during the semester, it may also be a good idea to have them bring refills of your medication (particularly if you take medication with a short shelf-life). - 9.
+If your family visits Paris during the semester, it may also be a good idea to have them bring refills of your medication (particularly if you take medication with a short shelf-life).
+Many medications that are typically over the counter in the U.S. require a doctor's prescription in France, so be sure to research whether or not the medications you take will be readily available in France (International SOS is a great resource for checking this). - 9.
 School Supplies.
 While you will be able to buy any supplies you need once in Paris, everything besides notebooks is considerably more expensive and likely much harder to find, especially Post-It Notes.
 If you have room in your luggage, bring any supplies you may need including scissors, index cards, tape, stapler, pens, pencils, highlighters, etc. It is particularly difficult to find index cards in Paris, so if you are an index-card studier, you might want to take some with you.
 Also, even the most basic pens are quite expensive and they are sold individually rather than in packs like at CVS, so take several pens with you to save some money.
 The Parisian students do use a different type of notebook paper than in the U.S., so if you would like to completely blend into the Parisian academic life, wait to buy notebooks/paper in Paris.
-You can buy your school supplies at the Gilbert Jeune and Gilbert Joseph, where you buy your books, or at Monoprix. - 10.
+You can buy your school supplies at the Gilbert Jeune and Gilbert Joseph, where you buy your books, or at Hema or Monoprix. - 10.
 Appliance adapter/converter.
 All appliances need converters to handle the difference in current in France (laptop computers and most phone chargers have converters built in; you should only need an adapter).
 Adapters, however, will allow you to plug your appliances into French sockets, so an adapter is just as important as a converter.
 Remember that French plugs for phones and electricity have a different shape and thus need an adaptor.
-Also, hairdryers need a voltage converter, or you can buy a cheap hairdryer in Paris at Monoprix, BHV, etc.

-11. Other.
-Other suggestions made by previous students include soap in a travel soap case, , flashlight, dental floss, nail clippers, sunglasses, sunscreen, bathing suit1, water bottle, reusable grocery bags, can opener, wine opener (carry in checked luggage only), luggage lock (for youth hostels) and sleeping bag (only if you plan to camp or stay in youth hostels when/if you travel).
+Also, many small appliances, such as hairdryers, need a voltage converter, or you can buy a cheap hairdryer in Paris at Monoprix, BHV, etc. - 11.
+Other.
+Other suggestions made by previous students include soap in a travel soap case, , flashlight, dental floss, nail clippers, sunglasses, sunscreen, bathing suit, water bottle, reusable grocery bags, can opener, wine opener (carry in checked luggage only), luggage lock (for youth hostels), and sleeping bag (only if you plan to camp or stay in youth hostels when/if you travel).